EventFahrplan/EventFahrplan/README.md

 ## Android versions

 The application is designed to work on both smartphones and on tablets.
-Android 5.0 (Lollipop) and newer versions are supported.
+Android 6.0 (Marshmallow) and newer versions are supported.

 ## Event data